SoftUni-Internal/interactive-content/RO/01-Arrays/06-Array-of-Arrays-RO.md

 In this example, there is an array of four arrays (**jagged array**), and each row has a different number of elements.

-JavaScript representation of this example is:
+The JavaScript representation of this example is:

 ```js live
 let arr = [